Rules - North Carolina Hare Scamble Association (NCHSA)

 scoring area and come to a complete stop at all other check points.

 4.8.
-The promoter may create “No Passing” zones prior to checkpoints.
+There may be “No Passing” zones prior to checkpoints.
 No passing is allowed in

 these areas.
 The area will be marked by a “No Passing” sign and will extend from the sign up to